Hydrodynamic description of direct photon spectra and elliptic flow in Pb+Pb collisions at LHC: Introduction

 Hadron spectra measured in heavy ion experiments carry information about the final state of the hot and dense hadronic medium but do not provide information about the time evolution of the quark-gluon plasma before the kinetic freeze-out~\cite{Csanad:2009sk}.
 We note that information about the phase after the chemical freeze-out but before the kinetic freeze-out might be accessible by measuring resonance ratios, see e.g. in Refs. \cite{Lokos:2022jze,PhysRevC.93.014911,BEBIE199295}.
 However, the length of this period is debated, but thermal models suggest that the chemical and the kinetic freeze-out of the hot and dense hadronic matter are two very close events in space-time, see for example Refs.~\cite{Broniowski:2001we,Broniowski:2002nf}.

-Direct photon measurements can be considered as penetrating probes that can be utilized to observe the evolution of the medium.
-Direct photons are created during the whole evolution and they can reach the detectors without considerable interaction with the plasma since they do not coupled strongly only electromagnetically and the cross section for such processes is small.
+Direct photon measurements can be considered as penetrating probes that can be utilized to gain information about the evolution of the medium.
+Direct photons are created continuously and they can reach the detectors without considerable interaction with the plasma since they do not coupled strongly only electromagnetically and the cross section for such processes is small.
 Hence they are excellent probe to understand the time evolution of the QGP.
 Their spectrum is dominated by photons originated from hard scattering processes at high $p_{\rm T}$ and mostly thermal photons at low $p_{\rm T}$.
-Therefore the hydrodynamic calculations are considered to be valid for the lower $p_{\rm T}$ region, however, there is room for access of photons from other sources to this region too \cite{PhysRevLett.109.202303,PhysRevC.90.014905,PhysRevC.105.014909,PhysRevC.92.054914}.
+Therefore the hydrodynamic calculations are considered to be valid for the lower $p_{\rm T}$ region, however, there is room for access of photons from other sources to this region too~\cite{PhysRevLett.109.202303,PhysRevC.90.014905,PhysRevC.105.014909,PhysRevC.92.054914}.

 Direct photon spectra were measured by WA98 \cite{WA98:2000vxl}, PHENIX \cite{PhysRevLett.94.232301,PhysRevLett.104.132301,PhysRevLett.109.152302,PHENIX:2022rsx} and ALICE \cite{ALICE:2015xmh}.
 Direct photon flow were measured in PHENIX \cite{PhysRevLett.109.122302} and ALICE \cite{ALICE:2018dti}.
 Latter measurements attract great theoretical interest.
 The elliptic flow coefficient ($v_2$) of direct photons is of the same order of magnitude as for hadrons that is usually referred as \textit{direct photon puzzle}.
 Indeed, it is not well understood that how the strong photon emission at the early stages has as large $v_2$ as hadrons that are emitted at the later and cooler stage.
-The theoretical models that are compared to data cannot give a satisfactory description of the spectrum and the elliptic flow of direct photons at the same time \cite{PhysRevC.92.054914,PhysRevLett.114.072301,PhysRevC.96.014911}.
+There are sophisticated numerical models compared to data that underestimate the flow, however, can describe the spectrum \cite{PhysRevC.92.054914,PhysRevLett.114.072301,PhysRevC.96.014911}.